 - A successful exploit of the Siri bug only allowed access to the Contact List and Photo Library.
 It did not allowed access to the Home screen, or other areas of the iPhone.

 - The iOS 9 Siri bug was fixed a week later, on September 23, 2015.

 - By the time the San Bernardino attack happened on December 2, 2015, iOS 9 had already been patched 3 times.
 Either one of those 3 patches would have closed the iOS 9 bug.

 - The iPhone 5c used by the San Bernardino shooter, Syed Rizwan Farook, is the same model we used in our proof video.
 Once it’s patched, it’s impossible to get in using the bug exploit.

-Perhaps Matt will retract his article, or post a correction?
+Perhaps Matt or the Free Through Project will retract his article, or post a correction?
 Nah, we didn’t think so.
 Conspiracy theorists are never wrong.
 Their mistakes are really just another conspiracy to shut them up.

 Incidentally, while disproving the SoFlo iPhone unlocking hoax, we stumbled upon a Clock Share security bug in iOS 9.2.1, which could be used to bypass the iOS device’s passcode or Touch ID.
 We, of course, reported it to Apple and it was fixed in iOS 9.3.